 To ensure optimal class interaction we will allow a maximum of 10 people to enter this course.

-Please send in the application form, a motivation letter and your CV to firstname.lastname@example.org before 23 June 2019 (please ignore the deadline mentioned on the registration form).
+Please send in the application form, a motivation letter and your CV to firstname.lastname@example.org before 1 October 2023.
 Upon doing so, you will receive additional practical information regarding your stay in Cairo, as well as payment details.